otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ---

-_(This week uses the same recurring labels explained in Week 01: why it matters, design first, quick check, and task.)_
+_(This module uses the same recurring labels explained in Module 01: why it matters, design first, quick check, and task.)_

 Everything so far has been about manipulating data C# already knows about: numbers, strings, lists of them.
-This week you start defining your **own** types.
+This module you start defining your **own** types.
 This is where "programming" starts to feel like modelling the real world in code, which is really what most of this course is about from here on.

 ---